hhanh00/ywallet_docs/content/zswap/good.md

     1. Multi-sig Alice + Bob
     2. OR enough time has passed (time-lock) and Multi-sig Alice + Bob pre-signed
-- 1 & 2 use different public keys therefore the signatures cannot be swapped
+- 1 & 2 are signatures to different tx and therefore cannot be swapped
 - Alice wants to redeem the BTC
 - Alice can sign 1. with her secret key
 - Bob needs to sign 1. as well